andreusjh99/andreusjh99.github.io/_posts/2021-12-04-java-terms.md

 **Java** is a high-level, class-based, object-oriented programming language.
 It is described as a **Write-Once, Run-Anywhere (WORA)** language, meaning it is meant to be compiled only once, and will be able to be run on any platform.

 This post is NOT about programming with Java.
-It is about terms that you might come across but are not quite sure about while learning Java.
+It is about terms that you may have come across but are not quite sure about while learning Java.
 In this post, I will provide a brief rundown of some of these Java terms to help you understand them:
 - [Java Versions](#java-versions)
 - [Java Runtime Environment (JRE)](#java-runtime-environment-jre)
 - [Java Development Kit (JDK)](#java-development-kit-jdk)